A Bold New Chapter

 Palo Verde is a comprehensive STEAM-focused magnet high school, with a current “B” school rating and a commitment to preparing students for post-secondary success through diverse academic and career-focused opportunities.

-Families can schedule a tour or get enrollment enformation on our this webpage Palo Verde Tour-Enroll, or contact the front office at 520-584-7400 for additional information.
+Families can schedule a tour or get enrollment information on this webpage Palo Verde Tour-Enroll, or contact the front office at 520-584-7400 for additional information.

-Families can schedule a tour or get enrollment enformation on our this webpage Palo Verde Tour-Enroll, or contact the front office at 520-584-7400 for additional information.
+Families can schedule a tour or get enrollment information on this webpage Palo Verde Tour-Enroll, or contact the front office at 520-584-7400 for additional information.

 What This Means